Dr. Alan Bauman’s EYELASH TRANSPLANTS

 Eyelash Loss from Accident, Injury, Cancer Treatments or Eyelid Surgery

-Permanent eyelash loss can occur when eyelash follicles and/or surrounding eyelid skin is damaged or scarred from an injury, accident, burn, surgery or even cancer treatments such as radiation or chemotherapy.
+Permanent eyelash loss or “eyelash gap” can occur when eyelash follicles and/or surrounding eyelid skin is damaged or scarred from an injury, accident, burn, surgery or even cancer treatments such as radiation or chemotherapy.
+“Eyelash gap” is a common side-effect from stye surgery of the eyelid.
 Often eyelash loss patients complain of dust and debris in their eye causing irritation, as well as a non-symmetrical or uneven look of the eye area.
 False eyelashes can be difficult and irritating to use as an eyelash replacement option.
 As long as the eyelid is healthy and functions well, eyelash transplantation can be performed to permanently restore the beauty, form and important function of the eyelashes.
 See the video below of Dr. Bauman performing eyelash transplantation for eyelash repair of injury to the eyelid area for a car accident survivor.

 Eyelash transplantation can also be used to enhance short, thin, spare or otherwise ‘weak’ lashes.
 One of the main criticisms of eyelash transplantation procedures of ‘years ago’ was that there was poor control over the orientation, direction, curl and position of the implanted lash follicles.
 Dr. Bauman’s refined approach, as demonstrated at the First Regional Live Surgery Workshop on Eyelash Transplantation, allows precise control over these factors.
 In Sharon’s photo to the left (with no mascara) you can see the exact position and curl of the implanted lashes.
 Notice the increase in density precisely at the lash margin as well as the appropriate angle and curl of the transplanted lashes in the ‘After’ photo.